dekonvoluted/dekonvoluted.github.io/_posts/2015-07-04-towards-an-encrypted-system.md

 1. Why should I bother with encryption?

     Sigh.
     It is perhaps a sign of the times that this question even needs to be answered.
     It comes down to mindset, I'm afraid and I encourage you to think of encrypted systems the same way you would think about password-secured logins.
     Just like a password secures a login, an encrypted file system is secured against unauthorized access to your files on the physical hardware.

 2. How inconvenient is it to work with an encrypted file system?

     This really depends on the encryption scheme you choose.
     In this writeup, I'll use what comes built in with a standard linux kernel, dm-crypt, to manage encrypted volumes which have a LUKS header, so, I'll answer for that.
     A disk partition encrypted this way starts with a LUKS (Linux Unified Key Setup) header which specifies between one and eight ways of decrypting it.
-Each of these ways or 'slots' could either use a passphrase, like a password, or a key file, which is just a regular file being used as a sort of password.
+    Each of these ways or "slots" could either use a passphrase, like a password, or a key file, which is just a regular file being used as a sort of password.
     If a key file cannot be found (it would usually be on removable media like a USB drive), the system will fall back to a passphrase.
     You don't really have to have eight passwords or key files, mind you.
     Typically, you'd set up a key file and a passphrase as a backup.

     So, in practice, it's not any more inconvenient than having to either stick a USB drive in when booting up, or if you lose it, type in a password.
     You will not need to decrypt the hard disk when resuming from sleep.

 3. Will encryption cost performance?
 Will it slow down my system?

     This is unavoidable, but it's hardly perceptible on my netbook.
     So, physics says yes, but in actual usage, it's not noticeable.

 4. What if I lose the USB key with the key file or forget my passphrase?

     Since the whole point of encrypting a disk is to deny access in such cases, the answer is that you will not be able to access your files without being able to decrypt the medium.

     In practice, you should have one or more of the following set up to deal with this eventuality:

     - A backup of your key file in a secure place.
     - A physical, written down copy of your passphrase stored in a secure place.
     - A recent backup of your files, stored offline on a encrypted hard disk which uses a different passphrase and/or key file.

     Note that it makes no sense to encrypt your system if backup is not encrypted as well.

-5. Can I use this encrypted drive with a Windows or Mac computer?
+5. Can I use this encrypted drive with a Windows or MacOS computer?

     Yes, probably.
     I don't know for sure.
     Since I'm not really interested in a multi-OS setup, I didn't bother to look into this much deeper than a cursory search.
     The results seem... promising.

 6. Can I encrypt the file system of a currently functioning computer?

     There are ways to create encrypted containers to store files in, while the remaining system is unencrypted.
     However, this post will focus on full file system encryption and that needs to happen when the partitions are being prepared during installation.

 7. How hard is it to set up an encrypted system?
 How long will it take?

     Not really and not very long.
     In fact, you just need to follow a couple of extra steps during the installation process.

 8. What are my options?
 What if I want something else, like those encrypted containers you just mentioned?

     Be warned---the variety and details of the options available can be a bit overwhelming to take in all at once.
     The arch wiki offers a concise writeup on [how the process works](https://wiki.archlinux.org/index.php/Disk_encryption#How_the_encryption_works) along with a summary of [various implementations](https://wiki.archlinux.org/index.php/Disk_encryption#Available_methods).
     For reference, the focus of this post will be on using `dm-crypt` to manage LUKS volumes.

 9. Anything else I should know?

     Data on an encrypted drive will still be vulnerable to corruption and disk failure.
     Regular backups are pretty much the only safeguard against that.

 # Setting things up